• Skip to primary navigation

 What Ingredients Will You Need for Making These Easy Glazed Crescent Rolls?

-These ingredients are what you need to make your filling.
+These ingredients are what you need to make your recipe.
 Make sure the cream cheese has softened a bit at room temperature and it will let you incorporate the other ingredients very easily.

-If there’s one ingredient you want to make sure you don’t leave out, it’s the orange zest.
-Like I said earlier in this post, it’s a powerful ingredient and takes these little pastries right over the moon.
+If there’s one ingredient you want to ensure you don’t leave out, it’s the orange zest.
+As I said earlier in this post, it’s a powerful ingredient and takes these little pastries right over the moon.

-You will find crescent roll dough in a refrigerated section of your favorite grocer, near the canned biscuits, pizza dough, and cookie dough, typically.
+You will typically find crescent roll dough in a refrigerated section of your favorite grocer, near the canned biscuits, pizza dough, and cookie dough.

-Keep the crescent roll dough chilled right up to the time you’re ready to work with it.
+Keep the crescent roll dough chilled right up when you’re ready to work with it.

 And, you can use orange juice right from the carton in this glaze, but since you are needing the orange for the zest in this recipe, why not pull out your citrus juicer and juice the orange at the same time?
 Super easy and nothing goes to wait.

-• Can I make these into mini breakfast rolls (rolled like cinnamon rolls) instead of individual crescents?
+Can I make these into mini orange cinnamon rolls instead of individual crescents?

 Unroll the entire roll of crescent dough, pressing the seams closed so that it becomes a solid sheet of dough.
 Then, spread the cream cheese filling on top, rolling up the entire sheet of crescent roll dough cinnamon-roll-style.